 When you're trying to eat healthy it's important to consider both quality and quantity.
 Quality is what we refer to as nutrient dense foods.
 These are foods that offer value to your body and help give your body the important vitamins and minerals it needs to work at its best.
 A few examples of high quality, nutrient dense foods are legumes, lentils, peas, fruits, veggies, whole grains, nuts, etc. These foods help us feel satisfied and decrease our cravings for unhealthy foods.
 Poor quality foods offer no value to your body and can put your health at serious risk.
 The more unhealthy foods we eat, the more we want, and the less healthy foods we want.
 Once we start to eat healthier, we actually crave healthier foods more.
 Click on this link to learn of portions or watch this very important video.
-Of course plant-based eating is THE healthiest but I understand some aren't ready for that yet.
-If this is you then click here for proper portions.
+Of course a plant-based diet is one of the healthiest but I understand some aren't ready for that yet.
+Work at your own pace.

 HEALTHY BREAKFAST IDEAS